 Monitoring and Reporting

 HLC relies on constant contact with member institutions to ensure quality higher learning.
-The Institutional Update and Focused visits are two ways HLC maintains contact.
+The Institutional Update and monitoring are ways HLC maintains contact.

 Institutional Update Guide (January 2016)